CoFH/cofh.github.io/docs/thermal-expansion/compression-dynamo/index.md

 The current mode can be set using the Redstone Control tab in the dynamo's GUI.

-When a compression dynamo must stop working due to a redstone signal and is still generating energy from a consumed batch of fuel, it will finish generating energy from that batch before stopping.
+When a compression dynamo is deactivated by a redstone signal and is still generating energy from a consumed batch of fuel, it will finish generating energy from that batch first.

 ### Security
 A compression dynamo can have a [signalum security